 Key audit matters are those matters that, in our professional judgment, were of most significance in our audit of the Group and parent Company financial statements of the current period and include the most significant assessed risks of material misstatement (whether or not due to fraud) we identified, including those which had the greatest effect on the overall audit strategy, the allocation of resources in the audit and directing the efforts of the engagement team.
-These matters were addressed in the context of our audit of the Group financial statements as a whole, and in forming our opinion thereon, and we do not provide a separate opinion on these matters.
-We have determined the matters described below to be the key audit matters to be communicated in our report.
+These matters were addressed in the context of our audit of the Group and parent Company financial statements as a whole, and in forming our opinion thereon, and we do not provide a separate opinion on these matters.